bracesoftware/.github/profile/readme.md

 ## Official Projects

 - **DETUtils** ¤ A package of libraries whose provide you more Pawn features, SA:MP functions and more!
-- **Pawn-PDK** ¤ A set of macros whose allow you to write kind of plugins in Pawn.

 ## Modified Projects